amesval/customer_churn_prediction/README.md

 | Total_Ct_Chng_Q4_Q1 | Change in transaction count (Q4 over Q1) |
 | Avg_Utilization_Ratio | Average card utilization ratio |

-Note: variable description were taken from https://ceur-ws.org/Vol-3026/paper17.pdf.
+Note: variable descriptions were taken from https://ceur-ws.org/Vol-3026/paper17.pdf.

 The Attrition_Flag tell us if a customer churns or not.
 In other words, this is the response variable to predict.